-If you have a co-occurring disorder, such as a dependency on alcohol and depression, recovery is sometimes more difficult after a mood disorder treatment program.
+If you have a co-occurring disorder, such as a dependency on alcohol for depression, recovery is sometimes more difficult after a mood disorder treatment program.
 Depression symptoms can make you consume more alcohol, while alcohol consumption can worsen your depression.
 So it leaves us asking, can alcohol cause depression?

 More than 15 million American adults meet the criteria for an alcohol abuse disorder each year.
 More than 70% of adults have consumed alcohol within the past year, making alcohol one of the most commonly used psychoactive substances in the country.
 Alcohol is legal, even though it is prone to abuse and can lead to alcoholism and serious medical problems.

 Alcohol is a central nervous system depressant, meaning that it creates calming effects and decreases your heart rate, breathing, and blood pressure.
 However, it also leads to your brain releasing too much GABA, which ultimately creates a neurotransmitter imbalance.

 Can Alcohol Cause Depression?

 Can alcohol cause depression?
 Alcohol and depression can both cause neurotransmitter imbalances.
 Like other psychoactive substances, alcohol inhibits the release of pleasurable neurotransmitters.
 When you suffer from depression, you typically have a shortage of serotonin.
 Suffering from a co-occurring condition can increase your risks of using drugs and alcohol as an unhealthy method of self-medicating.
 While drugs and alcohol can create temporary euphoria and alleviate symptoms, they ultimately worsen co-occurring disorders.